A black and white logo for get me to the alps.com

 One of the prettiest, most idyllic resorts in the Alps, this winter wonderland that is Les Arcs has become hugely popular with families and large groups alike.
 With a huge assortment of long cruising ski runs and some of France’s most satisfying tree trail skiing, Ski holidays in Les Arcs appeal to all abilities from total beginners to advanced off-piste junkies.

-As a resort, Les Arcs has four main bases at 1600m (Arc 1600), 1800m (Arc 1800), the new luxury 1950m resort (Arc 1950) and Arc 2000 with a shuttle bus running between them all.
+As a resort, Les Arcs has four main bases at 1600m (Arc 1600), 1800m (Arc 1800), the luxury 1950m resort (Arc 1950) and Arc 2000 with a shuttle bus running between them all.
 The funiculaire that runs from Bourg Saint Maurice in the valley up to Arc 1600m, or the alternative 30 minute drive up the mountain, makes it a hugely accessible resort and hence very popular.

-Village Height: 1600m, 1800m, 1950m, 2000m
+1600m, 1800m, 1950m, 2000m

 Highest Point: 3226m